I Love You Will U Marry Me: History

 The slogan was adopted by Urban Splash after they were awarded the project to renovate the dilapidated estate from 2006, omitting the name of its addressee and (at that time) without knowing its provenance.
 The backstory and the original artist were only rediscovered after a BBC Radio 4 documentary first broadcast in 2011.

-Both the paint and the neon sign were removed during maintenance in 2021 to widespread consternation, but on the 13th of June 2022, the graffiti was added back to the building, and the next day, the new neon lighting was added on top of it.
+Both the paint and the neon sign were removed during maintenance in 2021 to widespread consternation, but on 13 June 2022, the graffiti was added back to the building, and the next day, the new neon lighting was added on top of it.
+In 2024, a plaque was installed on Pat Midgley Lane dedicated to Clare's memory.

 Cultural impact

 The slogan was included on a replica of the bridge exhibited by architect Jeremy Till in the British Pavilion at the Venice Biennale of Architecture in 2006.
 It was added to promotional T-shirts printed for Urban Splash, one of which was worn on stage by Alex Turner of the Arctic Monkeys.
 It was also added to the developer's sale brochures and on cushions in show flats.
 As the paint faded, Urban Splash commissioned a neon sign in 2011 that was installed on the bridge directly over the words to make them permanent and visible at night, taking inspiration from the neon sign light artworks of Tracey Emin.

 The Thornbridge Brewery made an "I Love You Will U Marry Me" strawberry blonde ale, bottles of which were presented to buyers of flats.
 It was the inspiration for several musicians, including a 2012 song "The I Love You bridge" by The Crookes and a 2017 song "I Love You, Will You Marry Me" by Yungblud.

+The slogan is part of the set of the musical Standing at the Sky's Edge.